sandeepmistry/arduino-LoRa/README.md

  ```
 There is some overhead in creating random numbers.
 So if you need more then one you should use `random(byte *, size_t)`.

-The new random functions takes care about send and receive during a call.
-They wait until a processed packet is fully send and switches of any IRQs during collecting randomness.
+The improved function takes care if a packet is just to go over the air.
+It waits until the transmit is finished before setting up for random number generation.

+In general you can not receive a wanted packet after setting up for random number generation.
+This is because of the fact that bandwidth, spreading factor, and coding rate is changed.
+For this reason I disable the interrupt IRQ_RX_DONE so no accidental receive will disturb us.
+In fact all interrupts on the SX127# will be disabled to be on the sure side.
+After finishing the collection of random numbers all the interrupts are restored to the previous state.
 Before returning all parameters are set to the original state.

 A long time ago I suggested change request [#496](https://github.com/sandeepmistry/arduino-LoRa/pull/496) but until now nothing happend.

 If you need not only a palmful random numbers you can have a look at library [LoRandom](https://github.com/Kongduino/LoRandom).

 ## How is it done?
 It first renames the original function `byte random()` to `byte rssi_wideband()` as this is what this function does!
 It depends on the location of the meassurement and gives only random values from 0 to MAX with MAX<<255.
 The result (see [here](https://github.com/plybrd/arduino-LoRa/blob/master/doc-random/random-widebandRSSI.png)) looks strongly biased.
 In my case only numbers between 0 and 31 are returned!
+The cureves are for 20, 50, 200, 1000, ... samples.
+The more samples you have the better shows the bias up.

 There is an description how to generate random numbers in Application Note AN1200.24 from Semtech.
 See Chapter 4 [Random Number Generation for Cryptography](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/440000001NAw/7YN8ZamV70_xR.vPDAAAshm.0Wt4jmRX0nOKkOzQqiI).